v5ma/selfawarenetworks/ref.map.md

   767:     80:    3: This map needs to be completely redone, but this was one of the ideas for how to organize the notes into the book.
 I do not yet know how to fix the formatting on github, but what I might do is provide a link to a Google Doc that contains a link back to the github so the back up is on Github the formatted version is on Google Docs.
   768:    203:   153: So if it turns out that I am not correct about some of the key components of how the human brain works the book should still have a lot of value to offer the interested reader in terms of the information it brings together, all the references, the links & analogies I make between different topics in different industries, and the mapping of major research efforts, major companies, major articles, major books, major new emerging technologies, and so on with my notes on all of that.
   769:    239:    7: Applying a region based map of brain roles to the brain could be what György Buzsáki calls the Brain from Outside In (matching observation to a concept instead of creating a new concept from observation.)
 György Buzsáki's book "The Brain from Inside Out" contradicts the typical "Outside-In" process of applying our models to the brain, instead of creating models from the brain.
-  770:    377:   352: Since some of Facebook’s servers are located inside the United States we can logically deduce from facts, including many news reports, that the US Government is using Facebook messenger to spy on other countries and also all Americans who have conversations with people who live in other countries which is almost all Americans.
-The US Government can then map and study the relationships of all these Facebook friendships, and they have the option to study your private conversations with the aid of computer automation and analysis tools.
+  770:    377:   352: Since some of faceobok’s servers are located inside the United States we can logically deduce from facts, including many news reports, that the US Government is using faceobok messenger to spy on other countries and also all Americans who have conversations with people who live in other countries which is almost all Americans.
+The US Government can then map and study the relationships of all these faceobok friendships, and they have the option to study your private conversations with the aid of computer automation and analysis tools.
   771:    440:   60: If you read the book "A Thousand Brains by Jeff Hawkins" you realize that motor control isn't happening in one region of the brain it's happening in every cortical column across the entire brain.
 That's just one way that this map is actually incorrect.
   772:    687:   5: MyBook5 / MindMapKey / IAmAVortex / HowCatsHunt
   773:   1173:   45: So the mind map is like, okay, so start with that summary to, these are all the low level pieces that connect to this bigger picture.
 And that's what the book is about, is a book is.
 Okay, so this is the hypothesis and then these are the pieces that add up to the hypothesis.